danwood1992/django-tenancy/documentation/src/app/page.md

 ## Built on top of the following technologies:

 **Django**: The high-level Python web framework that encourages rapid development and clean, pragmatic design.
-If you're unfamiliar, start with [Django's official documentation.](https://docs.djangoproject.com/en/3.2/)
+If you're unfamiliar, start with [Django's official documentation.](https://docs.djangoproject.com/en/4.2/)

-**React**: A JavaScript library for building user interfaces.
-It's component-driven and has been a game-changer in the frontend realm.
-Start with [React's official docs.](https://reactjs.org/docs/getting-started.html)
+**NextJS**: A powerful framework for building React applications, bolstered by both server and client-side rendering capabilities.
+Go over to [NextJs ](https://nextjs.org/docs).
+They have great documentation.

 **GraphQL**: A query language for APIs and a runtime for fulfilling those queries with your existing data.
 [GraphQL's official docs](https://graphql.org/learn/) are a great place to start.